Edward O. Thorp: Applied research in casinos

 Thorp started his applied research using $10,000, with Manny Kimmel, a wealthy professional gambler and former bookmaker, providing the venture capital.
 First they visited Reno and Lake Tahoe establishments where they tested Thorp's theory at the local blackjack tables.
 The experimental results proved successful and his theory was verified since he won $11,000 in a single weekend.
-Casinos now shuffle a long way before the end of the deck is reached as a countermeasure to his methods.
+As a countermeasure to his methods, casinos now shuffle long before the end of the deck is reached.
 During his Las Vegas casino visits Thorp frequently used disguises such as wraparound glasses and false beards.
 In addition to the blackjack activities, Thorp had assembled a baccarat team which was also winning.

 News quickly spread throughout the gambling community, which was eager for new methods of winning, while Thorp became an instant celebrity among blackjack aficionados.
-Due to the great demand generated about disseminating his research results to a wider gambling audience, he wrote the book Beat the Dealer in 1966, widely considered the original guide to card counting, which sold over 700,000 copies, a huge number for a specialty title which earned it a place in the New York Times bestseller list, much to the chagrin of Kimmel whose identity was thinly disguised in the book as Mr. X.
+Due to the great demand generated about disseminating his research results to a wider gambling audience, he wrote the book Beat the Dealer in 1962 (substantially updated in 1966), widely considered the original guide to card counting, which sold over 700,000 copies, a huge number for a specialty title which earned it a place in the New York Times bestseller list, much to the chagrin of Kimmel whose identity was thinly disguised in the book as Mr. X.

 Thorp's blackjack research is one of the very few examples where results from such research reached the public directly, completely bypassing the usual academic peer review process cycle.
 He has also stated that he considered the whole experiment an academic exercise.

 In addition, Thorp, while a professor of mathematics at MIT, met Claude Shannon, and took him and his wife Betty Shannon as partners on weekend forays to Las Vegas to play roulette and blackjack, at which Thorp was very successful.
 His team's roulette play was the first instance of using a wearable computer in a casino — something which is now illegal, as of May 30, 1985, when the Nevada devices law came into effect as an emergency measure targeting blackjack and roulette devices.
 The wearable computer was co-developed with Claude Shannon between 1960 and 1961.
 It relied on a pair of operators, where one would watch the wheel and use his toe to input the cadence of the wheel, and the other would receive a message in the form of musical tones through a hidden earpiece.
 By betting on groups of neighboring numbers on the wheel they could gain a sufficient advantage to make a profit.
 The final operating version of the device was tested in Shannon's home lab at his basement in June 1961.
 Based on his achievements, Thorp was an inaugural member of the Blackjack Hall of Fame.

 He also devised the "Thorp count", a method for calculating the likelihood of winning in certain endgame positions in backgammon.

 Edward O. Thorp's Real Blackjack was published by Villa Crespo Software in 1990.